binaryage/dirac/docs/faq.md

 Tip: Also you may want to go to `chrome://extensions`, open Dirac DevTools options page and set "Open Dirac DevTools" to "as a new window".
  This way you can have internal DevTools docked inside Dirac DevTools window which I personally find more convenient.

 For more serious debugging you have to setup a dev environment and build a dev version of Dirac Chrome Extension.
+See [hacking.md](hacking.md).

 ### How to enable debug logging in Dirac Agent?